MareoRaft/tennis/README.md

 ## Proposal

 I would like to answer as many as Jeff Sackman's questions as possible, writing up the work clearly and ultimately contributing to his project.

+## Does winning a very long game (e.g. a game with 6+ deuces) influence the outcome of the next game, or represent some more general momentum shift?

+We'll look at games with 4 or more deuces.
+We'll see if the server won that game.
+Then we'll see if the server wins his next service game (2 games later).
+For comparison, let's actually look at four situations:

+  1. A server wins the game.
+  2. A server loses the game.
+  3. A server faces 4+ deuces and wins the game.
+  4. A server faces 4+ deuces and loses the game.

+For each of the four situations, we observe how often (as a percentage) the server wins his next service game.

+Without looking at the data, many deuces indicates to me that the server is struggling.
+I predict that the 4+ deuce categories will both be lower than the control categories.
+I also predict that the win categories will be higher than the lose categories.

+The data is in!
+Servers in the 4+ deuce situation win the game 69.2% of the time.
+In general, servers win the game 78.4% of the time, which seems to confirm my prediction.
+Now for the four categories:

+  1. The server wins the game: 76.9%
+  2. The server loses the game: 67.6%
+  3. 4+ deuces, server wins game: 72.0%
+  4. 4+ deuces, server loses game: 66.8%

+The deuce situations are worse that the normal situations, as predicted.
+The winning situations are much higher than the losing situations, which makes sense (because winners tend to win).
+We conclude that the *result* of long deuce games does *not* have a major impact on future outcomes.
+However, the very *presence* of long deuce games is an indicator that the server will perform worse.